 Endometriosis is another condition that can affect fertility.
 It affects around ten percent of all women.
 Endometriosis is the abnormal growth of the endometrial lining.
 Unlike PCOS, endometriosis can be extremely painful.
 It is categorized by painful periods as well as having pain when going to the bathroom or when having sex.
 Women with endometriosis also have frequent pelvic pain when they’re not doing anything at all.
 As with PCOS, there is no reason why some women get endometriosis, and others do not.
 Your doctor will be able to tell you whether you’re suffering from PCOS or endometriosis and decide on the appropriate course of treatment.

 Having PCOS does not mean you will never get pregnant.
-It just means that for many women it becomes more difficult.
+It just means that it can become more difficult.
 The main pregnancy roadblock for women with PCOS is trouble ovulating.
 A doctor can prescribe various medications to help regulate ovulation.

 Metformin and Glucophage.
 These drugs are typically prescribed to diabetes patients but can be given to PCOS patients as well.
 They can help regulate the production of glucose and male hormones.
 By taking this medication, the abnormal hair growth often associated with PCOS should subside, and regular ovulation should resume.